7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 you use `distage`'s type-based constructor syntax: `make[A].fromResource[A.Resource[F]]`, this limitation is lifted, injecting the implicit parameters of class `A.Resource` from the object graph instead of summoning them in-place.
-Therefore you can convert an expression based resource-constructor such as:
+Therefore, you can convert an expression based resource-constructor such as:

 ```scala mdoc:reset:to-string
 import distage.Lifecycle, cats.Monad